Win the trip of a lifetime!

 1. Be a high school senior, graduating this school year.

-2. Be the child or legal dependent of a Polk-Burnett member.
+2. Be the child or legal dependent of an active Polk-Burnett member.
 (A member is someone who buys electricity from the co-op; parent/guardian must be named on electric account.)

 3. Demonstrate community service, according to instructions on scholarship application.